TheSecondTry/RobloxTAS/README.md

 Adding the system to a Roblox game is simple.
 First, go to the [Releases page](https://github.com/luigidasonic/RobloxTAS/releases) and download the RBXM files.
 Next, open the game you want to TAS in Roblox Studio.
-In the "Explorer" tab, go to the StarterPlayer folder and insert the RBXM files into StarterCharacterScripts by right-clicking and selecting "Insert from File".
+In the "Explorer" tab, go to the StarterPlayer folder and insert the RBXM file for the TAS script into StarterPlayerScripts by right-clicking and selecting "Insert from File".
+**If using the first version of this script, insert the RBXM file for the TASing script into StarterCharacterScripts.**

 Now you can begin TASing the game you chose.
 You can start the game by clicking the "Play" button in the top menu.